 Antenna TV has been airing episodes of "Family Ties" (often before Newhart!), which has reminded me of how big (and formulaic) that show was in the mid-80s.
 The show clearly went through stages, namely:

-3. The later years (1987-1989) - The show was moved to Sunday nights.
+- The later years (1987-1989) - The show was moved to Sunday nights.
 I can't say much about these episodes because I and most of America had stopped watching by this point.
+My favorite episode from this era in reruns is the one where Skippy of all people joins the army before washing out of boot camp (ultraconservative Alex of course is visibly frightened when the recruiting officer encourages him to enlist).

 Wednesday, February 24, 2016